Aníbal Acevedo Vilá: Federal investigations and indictment

 During the period of September–October 2006, several news sources reported that a federal grand jury was investigating donations made to the Acevedo Vilá campaign fund during 2001 and 2002 by the aforementioned contractor and a Puerto Rico-based associate.
 News sources indicated that the donations made by the duo to the Acevedo Vilá campaign fund during that period could total $68,000.
 In the succeeding months, several key members of Acevedo Vilá's Cabinet were either interviewed by the FBI or called to testify before the Grand Jury investigating the Governor, including Fortaleza Chief of Staff and former Economic Development and Commerce Secretary Jorge Silva Puras, Press Secretary Juanita Colombani, former Housing Secretary Ileana Echegoyen, former Health Services Administrator Nancy Vega, and former Fortaleza Chief of Staff Aníbal José Torres.

 On 27 March 2008, Acevedo Vilá was formally charged in the long-running public corruption probe, along with 12 other people.
 The 13 were accused of running a conspiracy to illegally raise money to pay off Acevedo Vilá's campaign debts in 2000.
 Acevedo Vilá was not arrested.
 Acting U.S. Attorney Rosa Emilia Rodríguez said, "The governor will be permitted to turn himself in [in] deference to his position."

 The following day Acevedo Vilá was released without having to pay bail nor give up his passport.
 Acevedo Vilá was allowed to travel out of the island so long as he informed the court prior to doing so.

 On 19 August 2008, the federal agency filed a second five count federal Grand Jury indictment.

 Throughout the investigation and indictment process, Acevedo Vilá stated repeatedly that he was innocent, and claimed that everything was politically motivated to harm his career.

 On 1 December 2008, Judge Paul Barbadoro dismissed 15 of the original 19 charges citing misinterpretation of Puerto Rican election laws by the federal prosecutors.
 Thirteen co defendants pleaded guilty and testified.
 His executive secretary, Luisa Inclán Bird was put on trial with him after the Federal District attorney attempted to have separate trials.
 Witness testified that Inclán Bird served as the person that collected monies and imparted instructions.
 She was defended by the same legal team from Acevedo Vila and did not have to pay any dues.

 The case was heard between 9 February 2009 until 20 March 2009.
 Acevedo Vila was found not guilty of all charges on 20 March 2009.

 Political position

 He positions himself in favor of the elimination of the Puerto Rico Supervisory Board.
-He demands a new partnership agreement between Puerto Rico, with the United States of America.
+He is a supporter of Sovereignty in Free Association with the United States.